Home visit: 6 easy hacks to revamp your wardrobe

 2. Box clever

-When it comes to storing accessories, take the approach of divide and conquer.
+When it comes to storing accessories, take the approach of divide to conquer.
 And in this, boxes are your friend – portable, easy to stack and easy to hide away a mess of things while keeping things outwardly neat!
 Have a box for each type of accessory and label them so you know what’s inside.
 With your shoes, take a photo and tape it to the front for a cool visual reminder of what you have!

 3. Make a display of accessories

 Bring some drama to your wardrobe.
-Use rails and hooks to turn the back of a door into an eye-pleasing display that doubles as storage for your favorite accessories.
+Use rails and hooks to turn the back of a door into an eye-pleasing display that doubles as storage for your favourite accessories.
 The combination of hooks and rails means you can keep different types of things together, while the open storage makes it super easy to find what you’re looking for.

-4. Frame your jewelry
+4. Frame your jewellery

-Put an end to tangled chains and ‘one lost earring’ by unboxing your jewelry and using a picture frame as a smart way to keep your treasures in order.
-Remove the back and glass front of the frame, then create ‘rails’ by winding thread around the width of the frame.
+Put an end to tangled chains and ‘one lost earring’ by unboxing your jewellery and using a picture frame as a smart way to keep your treasures in order.
+Remove the back and glass front of the frame, then create ‘rails’ by winding thread round the width of the frame.
 Make as many as you like.
 Then hang your earrings and chains from them.
 Use the frame’s ledge for your rings.

 For me, clothes mean personality.
 Growing up, that was how I expressed myself.
 When I couldn’t find the words, I could let my clothes speak for me.
 That’s the great thing – there’s no right way to do things.
-You just keep it personal and fun.
+You just keep it personal and fun.”

 Kelly Ekardt, fashion designer